radekj/player/README.md

 Game rules
 ----------

-The game rules are very close to the
+The game's rules are very close to the
 [rules of Texas hold'em](http://en.wikipedia.org/wiki/Texas_hold_%27em#Rules) variation of the standard card game of poker.
 The only main difference is that the maximal bet is limited - there is no possibility of making *all-in* bet.

-The application is running on...
+The objective is to modify the decision calculating algorithm to win the game.
+User can use the card's evaluation algorithm - [pokereval](https://github.com/aliang/pokerhand-eval) but in some situations the algorithm is not accurate, for example: it evaluates the strength of **current** set of cards without taking into account a potential cards that can appear on the table in the next phases, which is significant in *straight* or *colour* hands.

-Before accessing the game - the user **must ensure that all the tests passes!**:
+Before accessing the game - the user **must ensure that all the tests passes**:

 `./bin/test`